Imperal Docs

 Validators are strict

-All 11 validators are ERROR-severity.
+Most rules are ERROR-severity and block publish (a few, like the data_model recommendation for write/destructive tools, are advisory WARNs).
 If your manifest doesn't pass, the publish is rejected with a clear list of what to fix.
 See the validators reference.

 Try it in the chat